Zian-Zhou/MY_deeplearning/README.md

 # MY_deeplearning.ai
-My note and code for the study on deeplearning.ai(Andrew DW)
+My note and code for the study on deeplearning.ai(Andrew NG)